 docker run -p 8888:8888 underworldcode/underworld2

-A number of useful commands are provided within the Underworld cheat-sheet.
+A number of useful docker commands are provided within the Underworld cheat-sheet.

-Windows users should note that for Windows 10 Home you should install Docker Toolbox, while for Windows 10 Professional you should install Docker for Windows.
+All users on Apple OS X should use Docker Desktop (not Docker Toolbox).
 The Docker Toolbox edition utilised VirtualBox for virtualisation, and therefore to access any running Jupyter servers you must browse to the virtual machine address (instead of localhost).
 To find the VM address, you will generally execute

 docker-machine ip default